Dreambound

 Try it now

-To get your LPN certification in Kentucky, you must complete a state-approved practical nursing program and pass the NCLEX-PN exam.
-Once you have successfully completed these requirements, you can apply for your LPN license from the Kentucky Board of Nursing.
+To obtain your LPN license in Kentucky, you need to graduate from an approved practical nursing program and successfully pass the NCLEX-PN examination.
+After passing the exam, you can apply for licensure through the Kentucky Board of Nursing.

 Final Thoughts